The Inner Life of Martin Frost: Critical response

-The Inner Life of Martin Frost received predominantly negative reviews upon its theatrical release, holding a 10% score on Rotten Tomatoes.
+The Inner Life of Martin Frost holding a 5.1/10 score on imdb.
 In his review in The New York Times, film critic Matt Zoller Seitz found the movie's style to be "aggressively literary, with plummy third-person narration ... that over-interrogates every development, and close-ups of significant objects ... that aim for talismanic power but don't get there".
 Seitz concludes that the film "plays like a half-baked tribute to Wings of Desire.
 In her review for the New York Daily News, Elizabeth Weitzman gave the film one and a half out of four stars, calling it a "suffocating romance" that made her feel as if she were "helplessly stuck inside the head of the most pretentious person you know".

 Not all reviews were negative.
 In his review for PopMatters, culture critic Stuart Henderson gave the film nine out of ten stars, calling it a "tiny, Bergmanesque chamber movie" that announces "the emergence of a fully-fledged filmmaker".
 Henderson notes that the story being written by the character Martin Frost is not merely a story, but in fact is the character of Claire Martin, and she is the story.